youketu123/yangjie/yangjie-page/content/posts/data1.md

 > Step 3: Use loop to process all the files in folder `trialdata_japan'

 In this step, package `parallel` is used to operate the codes by multiple lines.
-This loop will calculate the mean value of nightlight data on the prefecture level and municipality level
+This loop will calculate the mean value of nightlight data on the prefecture level and municipality level.

 ```html
 # create new folders to save data